Kayserispor: 2019–present: New leadership and recent seasons

-During the start of the 2025-26, Gisdol is sacked by the club because of a poor run making it 4 draws and 4 defeats for the club, after being sacked on October 7, Radomir Đalović has become the new manager who previously made HNK Rijeka champions of the Croatian Football League in the 2024-25 season whereas he also coached NK Maribor but shortly resigned.
+During the start of the 2025-26, Gisdol is sacked by the club because of a poor run making it 4 draws and 4 defeats for the club, after being sacked on 7 October, Radomir Đalović has become the new manager who previously made HNK Rijeka champions of the Croatian Football League in the 2024-25 season whereas he also coached NK Maribor but shortly resigned.
+Erling Moe has become the new head coach as of late February 2026.
+The Anatolian side relegated from the Süper Lig at the end of the 2025-26 season, finishing 17th.

 Stadium

 Prior to moving to Kadir Has Stadium in 2009, Kayserispor played at the centrally located Kayseri Atatürk Stadium (opened 1960; demolished in January 2009).
 The club’s first European home fixtures were staged there, including the 2006–07 UEFA Cup first-round tie against AZ Alkmaar (1–1 in Kayseri) and the 2008–09 UEFA Cup first round versus Paris Saint-Germain (1–2 in Kayseri, 0–0 in Paris).

-Kadir Has Stadium (sponsorship: RHG Enertürk Enerji Stadyumu) is a multi-purpose venue in Melikgazi, Kayseri, and the home ground of Kayserispor.
+Kadir Has Stadium is a multi-purpose venue in Melikgazi, Kayseri, and the home ground of Kayserispor.
 It opened on 8 March 2009 with the Süper Lig match Kayserispor–Fenerbahçe.
 The all-seater capacity is 31,856 and the stands are fully covered.
 The ground forms part of the Atatürk Sports Complex on the city’s western approach.
 The municipal description and national team match booklet note that the Kayseray light-rail corridor runs by the stadium, providing access from the city centre.

-In 2022, RHG Enertürk Enerji acquired the venue’s naming rights, with the stadium currently marketed as the RHG Enertürk Enerji Stadyumu.
+In 2022, RHG Enertürk Enerji acquired the venue’s naming rights, with the stadium marketed as the RHG Enertürk Enerji Stadium till the end of the 2025-26 season.
 The stadium has hosted Turkey internationals, including a 4–2 win over the Estonia in a 2010 World Cup qualifier on 5 September 2009.
-Kayserispor’s first-team and academy activities are centred at the Kadir Has (Karpuzatan) training facilities in Kocasinan.
+Kayserispor’s first-team and academy activities are centred at the Recep Mamur (Karpuzatan) training facilities in Kocasinan.